henriits/henriits/README.md

 ##### 💫 About Me:

-  - 👋 Hi, I’m Henri.
+Hi, I’m Henri!
-  - 🌱 Im currently learning web development in Turing Collage.
+I’m currently studying web development at Turing College, with a focus on React and modern technologies.
+I enjoy creating user-friendly web applications and am committed to continuous learning in tech.